bmdillon/bmdillon.github.io/outreach/index.md

 title: Outreach
 ---
 ## Zine - Maths & Physics from Ireland
-I wrote a short zine that covers important mathematicians and physicists from Ireland:<br>
+I wrote a short zine on important mathematicians and physicists from Ireland:<br>
 <a href="{{ '/downloads/zine-maths-physics-ireland-bmdillon.pdf' | relative_url }}" target="_blank" rel="noopener">
   Maths & Physics from Ireland
 </a>